Save on Average $946 Per Year!

 - Costs of Legal Defense - Covers any costs that result from a claim that was pursued through the justice system regardless of fault.

-- These costs are things like attorney fees, legal filing fees, court costs, costs of an expert witness, etc.
+- Costs include attorney fees, legal filing fees, court costs, costs of an expert witness, etc.

 - Example: A company claims that you used their product idea or slogan as your own without giving rightful credit to the company.

-- Libel and Slander - Protection of any harm that was done to a person’s reputation as a result of a falsified statement.
-Libel is a defamation in written or visual form; whereas, slander is defamation through speech.
+- Libel and Slander - Retribution for harm that was done to a person’s reputation as a result of a falsified statement.
+Libel is a defamation in written or visual form, whereas slander is defamation through speech.

-- These are things that pertain to false arrests, detention or imprisonments; malicious prosecutions, violation of a person’s right to privacy, and any wrongful evictions from or entry to a place of business or occupancy.
+- Examples include false arrests, detention or imprisonments, malicious prosecutions, violation of a person’s right to privacy, and any wrongful evictions from or entry to a place of business or occupancy.

 Don’t wait, Get General Liability Coverage Today!

-You can never be too careful or concerned.
-Contact a live Compass Insurance business agent now.
-No matter how careful you may conduct your business, anyone can sue your company at any given time for liable negligence.
-Protect your commercial company by strategically letting Compass find you the perfect and most affordable general liability coverage today.
+You can never be too careful.
+No matter how carefully you may conduct your business, you can still end up at the receiving end for liable negligence.
+Protect your commercial company by letting us find you the perfect general liability coverage for you needs and budget today.